Nocturnalx/venue_modelling/README.md

     sudo ufw allow 443
     ```

-3. Set up node packages
+3. Set up node packages.

     ***Make sure you are in the same folder as venue_modelling.js and run.sh***
     ```
     npm install express